HelsinkiHacklab/ledmatrix/beagle_spi_documentation.md

      then something weird has happened and you have b0rked kernel, than can probably be redeemed with <https://github.com/RobertCNelson/stable-kernel>
   3. Edit `/boot/uboot/uEnv.txt` add line `buddy=spidev`, save and reboot
   4. You should now have `/dev/spidevX.X` devices on your system, great!.
+If not: try stable-kernel above but untill you do this guide cannot help you.

 You can at this point verify the device works with [spidev_test.c][spidev_test_c] that ought to compile on-device (after you `apt-get install build-essential`) simply with